designpatterns/designpatterns/state/README.md

 =================

 ### Overview
-Managins states of an object, when each state is class that know when to change state and to what state!
+Managing states of an object, when each state is a class that knows when to change its state and to what state.

 ### Reasons to use

-- Manage states in OOP style and cleaner code
+- Manage states in OOP style
-- clean & smart state managment
+- clean & clear state managment
-- the state objects manages each other
+- the state objects manage each other

 notice: this pattern creates dependency between the state objects.